Concordium/concordium-base/README.md

 version `0.13.1.0` and using the config `fourmolu.yaml` found in the project root.
 The CI is setup to ensure the code follows this style.

-To check the formatting locally run the following commnad from the project root:
+To check the formatting locally run the following command from the project root:

 **On unix-like systems**: